 - Introduce an evaluation system through Key Performance Indicators (KPI) which need to be monitored by the Community Management Boards at taluka/tehsil and district level to sustain the growth of literacy and standard of education and to ensure minimal dropout rate and no corporal punishment to the students.

-- Every Province need to draw plans for the refurbishing of school buildings, provision of drinking water, washrooms, boundary walls and security arrangements.
+- Every Province needs to draw plans for the refurbishing of school buildings, provision of drinking water, washrooms, boundary walls and security arrangements.

 - Actively encourage ‘adopt-a-school’ policy to ensure that philanthropists play an active role in promoting free education